 Another important aspect of the Mythago Wood Cycle is its evocation of childhood mythscapes.
 For Holdstock, childhood memories of playing in snow clearly fed into the creative process of The Bone Forest:

 When I wrote that I was right back in my parents’ house looking out at the snow-covered garden through the frosted glass.
-So there’s an engagement with my childhood. (interview 1993: 107)
+So there’s an engagement with my childhood. (ibid1993: 107)

 This pervasive influence (of a magical childhood) can be traced back to the importance of his storytelling grandfather and the landscape of his early years.
 He “spent his childhood between the eerie Romney Marsh and the ancient woods of the Kentish heartlands, landscapes that inspire much of his work to this day” (ibid.).